qiskit-community/lindbladmpo/docs/API_DOCS.md

 ## Class parameters

-The parameters of the class are passed to it in its initialization.
+The parameters of the class are passed in its initialization (as parameters of the constructor).
 It accepts 3 parameters:

 * s_cygwin_path (str): The cygwin executable path for the C++ execution.
 Relevant only when running under Windows, the default value is "C:/cygwin64/bin/bash.exe".
 * s_solver_path (str): The path of the compiled C++ solver executable file.
 It has a default value '/../bin/lindbladmpo'.